vsivsi/meteor-job/README.md

 Submits this job to the job Collection.
 Only valid if this is a new job, or if the job is currently paused in the job Collection.
 If the job is already saved and paused, then most properties of the job may change (but not all, e.g. the jobType may not be changed.)

 `options:`

 * `cancelRepeats`: If true and this job is an infinitely repeating job, will cancel any existing jobs of the same job type.
 This is useful for background maintenance jobs that may get added on each server restart (potentially with new parameters).
 Default is `false`.

 `callback(error, result)` -- Result is true if save was successful.
-When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.
+When running on Meteor Server or with Fibers, the callback may be omitted, and then errors will throw and the return value is the result.

 ```js
 job.save(